-This lounge has already been reviewed extensively on this site, by Mike, Damian, and Matthew.
+This lounge has already been reviewed extensively on this site.
 (Photo credit to Mike for several of these lounge views).
 I don’t dispute that this is a great place, and absolutely worth a visit on Istanbul layovers, but it was simply too crowded to relax and enjoy when I was there.
 Later in my visit, after walking around a bit, I noticed that there weren’t even any open seats that I could find.

 Even when I arrived around 6AM on my way to Manchester, I wanted to try out the shower rooms, but I was told it would be a 3 hour wait.
 I put my name in, just in case, but I never made it to the top of the list before I had to depart the lounge and head to my gate.